jaehyeon-kim/k8s-learn/compose/shinyproxy/README.md

 docker-compose up -d
 ```

-Login with users in `application.yml`.
+Login with credentials in `application.yml`.